jxh053188/jxh053188/README.md

 - 🌱 I’m currently learning Koltin and more about various web development frameworks like React and JQuery.
 - 💞️ I’m looking to collaborate on anything!
 Let's work together!

-I am currently in the process of relocating to Prague and am seeking new employment.
+I am currently located in Madrid, Spain but I am in the process of relocating to Prague, Czech Republic and am seeking new employment.
 If my profile interests you feel free to contact me.

 - 📫 Email me at jarred.harkness@gmail.com